Satyam-2001/GitHub-Desktop/README.md

 1. Open the **GitHub Desktop** view in the activity bar.
 2. Run **GitHub Desktop: Sign In**.
 If the GitHub CLI (`gh`) is signed in, its token will be reused automatically; otherwise provide a PAT with at least `repo`, `read:org`, and `workflow` scopes.
 3. Repeat sign-in for additional accounts.
 The accounts tree view highlights the active account.
-4. Open any Git repository in the workspace—GitHub Desktop will detect it and populate the combined **Changes & History** view automatically.
+4. Open any Git repository in the workspace—GitHub Desktop will detect it and populate the combined **Changes & History** view automatically, including inline diffs for each file.
 Use **GitHub Desktop: Clone Repository** only when you need to bring a new project locally.
 5. Trigger **GitHub Desktop: Switch Active Account** at any time to operate with a different account.
 6. When viewing the **Repositories** tree, select an entry to open it in the current window, or run **GitHub Desktop: Create Issue** to open an issue under the corresponding repository.
 7. Use **GitHub Desktop: Refresh Views** if you need to force-refresh the panels.